illinois-cs241/illinois-cs241.github.io/_docs/troll.md

 ## Introduction

-Read the Whole document before you begin, or you may miss points on some requirements (for example, the bug log).
+*Read the Whole document before you begin*, or you may miss points on some requirements (for example, the bug log).

 In this machine problem, you will work in teams to develop the core of an operating system.
 We will provide you with